CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Do not act as if you had ten thousand years to throw away.
-Death stands at your elbow.
-Be good for something while you live and it is in your power." - Marcus Aurelius</p>
+<p>"The universe, then, is God, of whom the popular gods are manifestations; while legends and myths are allegorical.
+The soul of man is thus an emanation from the godhead, into whom it will eventually be re-absorbed." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->